1918–19 Montreal Canadiens season

 The 1918–19 Montreal Canadiens season was the team's tenth season and second as a member of the new National Hockey League (NHL).
 The Canadiens would win the NHL title and go to Seattle to face off for the Stanley Cup.
-However, a Spanish flu epidemic broke out in Seattle and both teams would abandon the series after several Canadiens fell ill.
+However, a Spanish flu outbreak occurred in Seattle and both teams would abandon the series after several Canadiens fell ill.
 Montreal defenceman Joe Hall would die from the flu.

 Team business

 Prior to the season, another attempt was made by Eddie Livingstone to revive the National Hockey Association.
 Livingstone did not wish to sell his team for less than $20,000, more than the Arena Company was willing to pay.
 On September 20, 1918, the NHA owners, including the Canadiens, voted to permanently suspend the NHA.
 Livingstone forced another meeting on December 11, 1918, hoping to get Canadiens' minority shareholder Brunswick to vote with him, but at the meeting, Brunswick officials affirmed their loyalty to the Canadiens and the meeting ended with the Canadiens, Brunswick, Ottawa and Wanderers simply leaving the meeting.